ferrous-systems/rust-exercises/exercise-book/src/async-chat/index.md

-# Tutorial: Writing a chat
+# Writing an async chat

 Nothing is simpler than creating a chat server, right?
 Not quite, chat servers expose you to all the fun of asynchronous programming: